How to Grow Kiwi

 The grower should prune the infected areas by cutting 1 foot below the edge of the canker.
 By protecting the plant from freeze injuries during winter, the grower can reduce the severity of the disease.

 The grower should avoid injuries to the plant which can allow the bacteria inside.
-As such no chemical control is available currently for this disease.
+As such, no chemical control is currently available for this disease.

 Armillaria Root Rot

 This is a fungal disease caused by Armillaria mellea and causes the vines to collapse completely.
 White mycelial may develop under the bark near the soil line.
 The disease is caused mainly when the soil is continuously damp.

 Gardeners should make sure the soil is completely free of roots that are more than 1 inch in diameter.
 They should also make sure the kiwi vines are provided enough water but are not overwatered.

 Growing one’s own kiwi fruits can be easy, fun, and extremely satisfying as the grower will be rewarded with delicious and healthy kiwi fruits.